core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : POST

 URI Template:
-: /{+location}{?lt,con}
+: {+location}{?lt,con}

 URI Template Variables:
 : location :=
-  : This is the Location path returned by the RD as a result of a successful
+  : This is the Location returned by the RD as a result of a successful
     earlier registration.

   lt :=